back to top

 Introduction

-Duda’im, often referred to as mandrakes, hold a unique place in ancient Hebrew lore.
+Duda’im, often referred to as mandrake, hold a unique place in ancient Hebrew lore.
 These mystical plants symbolize fertility and possess alleged magical properties.
 Their intriguing history intertwines with biblical narratives, cultural rituals, and modern interpretations, making them a fascinating subject of study.

 History/Origin